end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 | 5 | 1 | 2 | 0 | -147 | 0 | 138 | 92 | 83 |
 | 5 | 1 | 2 | 40 | 0 | -108 | 138 | 92 | 122 |

-Use the \[download id="1510"\] for calculating all block offset when multiplexing an analog value with a 2-position and a 3-position switch.
+Use the {{% download old-id="1510" href="/wp-content/uploads/2016/02/Multiplexing-Analog-Knob-with-1x-2-Position-and-1x-3-Position-switches-Cheat-Sheet.xlsx" %}}Multiplexing Analog Knob with 1x 2-Position and 1x 3-Position switches Cheat Sheet.xlsx{{% /download %}} for calculating all block offset when multiplexing an analog value with a 2-position and a 3-position switch.

 ## Decoding